-Residential Framing Contractors in Massachusetts
+Residential Framing Contractors in

 When it comes to residential construction, plenty of options exist.
 Over the past few years however, wood framing for homes has emerged as one of the most popular methods of residential building construction.
-As one of the leading residential wood framing contractors in Western MA, our professional team of certified professionals have worked on large residential projects of all types and sizes.
+As one of the leading residential wood framing contractors in Western Massaschusetts, our professional team of certified professionals have worked on large residential projects of all types and sizes.

 Wood Framing: The Best Option for Your Home

 Residential wood framing has plenty of advantages when compared to more traditional steel construction.
 Chief among them are: